naamiinepal/xrayto3D-benchmark/docs/dataset.md

 # Dataset Notes

 Any dataset will require AP, LAT and SEG image paths as input.
-Corresponding to these images TRANSFORMATIONS has to be defined that convert it to appropriate Tensor shape.
+Corresponding to these images TRANSFORMATIONS has to be defined that convert it to the appropriate Tensor shape.

 Currently, this is implemented as follows:

-The `BaseDataset` takes list of `dicts` as input data.
-This make look as follows
+The `BaseDataset` takes a list of `dicts` as input data.
+This may look as follows
 ```python
 paths = [{'ap':'ap.png','lat':'lat.png','seg':'seg.nii.gz'} ]
 ```